Stories by J.P. Robinson

 The Fate of Sir Cliff (Medium), in which Cliff Richard visits a retirement complex in his old home town.

-The Rotten Etymology of Punk (Medium), in which the strange history of “punk” music is unravelled, decades before The Sex Pistols.
+The Rotten Etymology of Punk (Medium), in which the strange history of the word “punk” music is unravelled, decades before The Sex Pistols.
+As recommended on Medium.